denostack/universal-decorator/README.md

 This library provides a metadata API inspired by `reflect-metadata`, but adapted for the modern decorator context structure.

-The functions `getMetadata`, `hasMetadata`, and `getMetadataKeys` follow the usage pattern of `reflect-metadata`.
+The functions `getMetadata`, `hasMetadata`, `getMetadataKeys`, `getOwnMetadata`, `hasOwnMetadata`, and `getOwnMetadataKeys` follow the usage pattern of `reflect-metadata`.
 However, when specifying a property, they expect an object structure `{ name: string | symbol, static: boolean }` which aligns with the `context` object in the TC39 decorator proposal.

 ```typescript
 import { defineMetadataDecorator, getMetadata } from "@denostack/universal-decorator";